paullally/Brew-Brewery/README.md

 ### **Contact page**
 The Contact page is one section:
-- On the contact page their is a background  image with 2 headings and a contact form on top of this image.
+- On the contact page their is a background  image with 2 headings and a contact form on top of this image, Each part of this form is required to be filled.

 ### **Future Features**

+Age verification:

+When someone loads the website i would haved like to have a page dedicated to verify that they are over the age of 18 to ensure that users know this website is for people who a legally allowed to drink

+newsletter:

+On the contact page there is a check box that allows you to subscribe to **Brew Brewery's** newsletter.I would have liked to created a program that will send out a monthly newsletter to the users that have subscribe.